Nifra6/dotfiles/README.md

 > ⚠️
 > A symlink is needed : `ln -s ~/.config/zsh/.zshenv ~/.zshenv`, once you have cloned the repo.
+>
+> Note to myself: I need to automatise this with a template.

 ### Arch Linux :